coderx400/sota-mapper/source/README.txt

 It is necessary to manually use the /loc command in game once each time the player enters a map for which there is a map data .csv file to sync.

+Initially there's only a single map data file for the "East Perennial Trail" adventure map.
+So to see this in action without creating any additional data, you'll need to go into that zone and type /loc while running the app.
+The idea is that you can create your own map data .csv files with items of interest that you discover on other maps.

+If you create your own files and would like them included in a future update, feel free to send them to coder1024@gmail.com and I will include them.

 --- SYSTEM REQUIREMENTS --------------------------------------------------------

 Windows 7 or later